azraerl/serenity/README.md

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

 This means that any additional mods you have installed on top of the Modlist will be deleted.
-Your downloads folder will not be touched!
+Your downloads folder will not be touched!\*

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+\* *Note, you can preserve character presets (and even modifications) by adding `[NoDelete] ` tag to your mod.
+For example, `[NoDelete] Khinara Jade SE - RaceMenu Preset` such mod will not be deleted by Wabbajack overwrite/upgrade.*

 ## Creating your Character